HivaMohammadzadeh1/CS234-Project-RL/README.md

 - **Video Ranking Tool**: Web-based interface to rank and compare generated videos
 - **Sample Videos**: Example videos demonstrating AI-generated physics simulations
 - **Rankings Data**: Saved rankings in JSON format
+- **RLHF Implementation**: Everything related to our RLHF implementation can be found in the RLHF folder

 ## Quick Start